Beautiful Easy Hikes Near Burlington, Vermont

 I think I loved this hike so much as a kid because it really felt like I had accomplished something when I got to the top.

-Additional information: During the open season (Memorial Day to Indigenous People’s Day), you’ll find restrooms at the top.
+Additional information: During the open season (Memorial Day to Indigenous Peoples’ Day), restrooms are located at the top.
 There’s also a charmingly quiet campground with fewer than a dozen sites.
 I love camping here and waking up in time for the sunrise.
 For a campground/trail map, visit Vermont State Parks.

 Colchester Bog, Airport Park, Colchester: A Perfect Stop on Your Colchester Bike Ride